-If the volume is set above a certain level and the ignition is turned off, the volume will come back on at a "nominal" listening level when the ignition switch is turned back on.
+If the volume is set above a certain level and the ignition is turned off, the volume will come back on at a

 7. CLK (Clock): Press CLK to toggle between displaying the radio frequency and the clock setting.

 FORD SINGLE CD SOUND SYSTEM (IF EQUIPPED)